supertree-toolkit/stk/doc/tutorial.rst

 So, running

-:command-line:`stk data_ind  Anomura_subbed.phyml -n  Anomura_ind.phyml`
+:command:`stk data_ind  Anomura_subbed.phyml -n  Anomura_ind.phyml`

-or via the GUI, you can remove Boyko and Harvey 2009, tree 1 manually or use the :menuslection:`STK Functions->Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :filename:`Anomura_ind.phyml` as the filename.
+or via the GUI, you can remove Boyko and Harvey 2009, tree 1 manually or use the :menuselection:`STK Functions --> Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :file:`Anomura_ind.phyml` as the filename.

 .. warning:: If you removed the source manually, remember to "Save as"

 To deal with the two identical trees, open a new STK GUI and copy and paste the Ahyong_etal_2009 across.
-This source only contains those two trees, so simply create the matrix using :menuselection:`STK Functions->Create Matrix`.
-Run this matrix in TNT (see above for example commands) to create a combined source tree to import back into your original (:filename:`Anomura_ind.phyml`) file
+This source only contains those two trees, so simply create the matrix using :menuselection:`STK Functions --> Create Matrix`.
+Run this matrix in TNT (see above for example commands) to create a combined source tree to import back into your original (:file:`Anomura_ind.phyml`) file

 In :file:`Anomura_ind.phyml`, remove one of the Ahyong_etal_2009 source trees and import the output from TNT into the other.
 It is advisable here to edit the figure legend etc to match that this is now a combined tree (in this dataset the figure legend etc contain dummy data) and to add a comment on this tree with the TNT commands used as a reminder in future of where this tree came from.
-Save this Phyml as :filename:`Anomura_ind_final.phyml`.
+Save this Phyml as :file:`Anomura_ind_final.phyml`.
 There is no need to save your temporary file.

 Remove higher taxa